xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/test/junit5/test-ext.md

 out.replaceAll("\\[\\d{4}-\\d{2}-\\d{2} \\d{2}:\\d{2}:\\d{2},\\d+]", "[2025-22-22 11:11:11]")
 ```

 And so on.
-You can see `AbstractPlatformTest` in guicey tests (dropwizard-guicey module) and
+You can see `AbstractPlatformTest` in Guicey tests (dropwizard-guicey module) and
 all related tests as examples.